 Resumes and Letters

-A resume is a marketing tool used to sell yourself to employers.
+A resume is a marketing tool used to introduce and highlight your qualifications to employers.
 The purpose of the resume is not to land the job, rather, it is to help you obtain a job interview.
 Your resume needs to be:

 - Attractive and easily scanned by the eye